Melbourne Airport on-site security information

 For advice on travel warnings, visas and consular services, visit the Federal Government's Smart Traveller website, www.smartraveller.gov.au.

-For more aviation security information visit the Department of Transport and Regional Services' Aviation Security branch.
+For more aviation security information visit the Department of Infrastructure and Regional Development website.